How to Plot Least Squares Regression Line in Excel (5 Methods)

 Things to Remember

-• Outliers and influential points can significantly impact the results of regression analysis and should be carefully examined and potentially removed from the data set.
+• Outliers and influential points can significantly impact regression analysis results and should be carefully examined or potentially removed from the dataset.

 Frequently Asked Questions